-Harvey Knowledge Center is piloting subject-specific mentoring for our academic coaches as a new component of our Academic Coach Training and Professional Development Program.
+Harvey Knowledge Center utilizes subject-specific mentoring for our academic coaches as a component of our Academic Coach Training and Professional Development Program.

 Harvey Knowledge Center offers academic coaching and subject-specific tutoring for Radford University students in a variety of subject areas.
 Coaches work with students one-on-one, in small groups, and in workshop settings.
 Interested faculty will soon be able to apply to serve as Faculty Mentors for these students working in the Harvey Knowledge Center.
 Faculty Mentors create a link between student support and an academic discipline, fostering excellence within the subject-specific services of the Harvey Knowledge Center through a mentor relationship with a small group of Academic Coaches.

 Mentor relationships are crucial to the development of student leaders, and these mentor groups provide opportunities for collaboration, authenticity, and self-reflection—all hallmarks of effective mentorship for new educators.
 The Faculty Mentor serves as an expert in the subject-matter and as a facilitator of peer-to-peer mentoring, allowing for the sharing of tacit knowledge as students become members of a community of practice.
 Faculty Mentors also serve as ambassadors from their department or discipline by helping student leaders comprehend material, understand discipline-based instructional methods, and position their nascent knowledge within a larger field of practice.
 Through this mentor relationship, faculty contribute their expertise to the quality and rigor of the Harvey Knowledge Center’s services.

 The 2020-2021 Faculty Mentors

 Jason Davis, Associate Professor of Biology

 Shawn Brenneman, Instructor of Information Technology